-Development should not exceed a maximum boundary wall height of 8 metres towards a residential property that is outside of this schedule.
+Development adjoining a residential property outside this overlay should not exceed a maximum boundary wall height of 8 metres.

-Upper levels above a rear boundary wall must be set back from the rear boundary and be contained within a 45 degree setback envelope.
+Upper levels above a rear boundary wall should be set back from the rear boundary and be contained within a 45 degree setback envelope.
 The envelope's angle is to be measured perpendicular to the adjoining residential site's boundary, taken from the centre of the boundary.